bokkypoobah/SikobaTokenPresale/withdrawal/Withdrawal.md

 <hr />

-## To Withdraw Your Refunds Using Ethereum Wallet / Mist
+## To Withdraw Your Refunds Using Parity

 ### Watch The SikobaPresale Contract